Laura10101/cat-identifier/README.md

 - Flask
 - JSON is used for serialising and deserialising Python objects from and to JSON
 - Base64 is used to convert image data into strings so it can be transmitted via HTTP requests
+- Celery is used to allow the training process to run in a separate worker process, rather than in the API process

 __Security Features__